-"Mr. Meisner used to tell us that our work as actors should be 'as unique as our thumb prints.'
-This is also true of teachers.
+"Mr. Meisner used to tell us that our acting should be 'as unique as our thumb prints.'
+This also applies to teaching.
 While studying by day with Mr. Meisner, who was also a pianist, by night I worked as one.
 So, I integrate music into my teaching because of the added freedom I found in the mix.
-Flexibility leads to versatility so I teach his technique "classically," meaning as he taught it, but also as applied to styles ranging from classical to modern.
-As such, Classical Meisner began is a search for the personal meaning in the unique gifts we each possess."
+Flexibility leads to versatility so I teach his technique classically, (meaning as he taught it), but also apply it to styles ranging from classical to modern.
+As such, Classical Meisner is a search for personal meaning in the unique gifts we each possess."

 Stephen Kennedy Murphy, Artistic Director, The O'Neill Studio

 The Classical Meisner Track was founded in 2003.
 It is a holistic process that takes the actor from classical Meisner exercises to scene study on three distinctly different scenes over seven months of twice-weekly sessions.
 For flexibility, each session begins with a voice and yoga warm-up and both are integrated more deeply into the Track as is progresses:

 MONTH I THE REPETITION GAME: CONTACT AND RESPONSE

 “Acting is not talking.
 It’s living off the other fellow!” - Mr. Meisner